 Although this page details many different approaches to TMJ treatment, the only way to find out which option is right for you is in consultation with one of our TMJ dentists.
-If you live in White Plains or Tarrytown, please call
+If you live in Tarrytown, New York please call

 Start with Home Care

 When your jaw pain and other TMJ symptoms first surface, you might try basic home care to start.
 The goal is to try to alleviate swelling and reduce muscle tension so that components that have been displaced can ease their way back into place.

 Try to avoid talking excessively for a few days.
 Switch to a diet of soft foods for the short term.
 This can help rest your tired muscles.